UK Visa Nationals List 2026

 What countries are visa nationals?

-Visa nationals include anyone from a country listed on the UK visa national list under the Appendix Visitor of the UK’s Immigration Rules.
-This is a list of over 100 countries in alphabetical order, from Afghanistan to Zimbabwe.
+Visa nationals include anyone from a country listed on the UK visa national list under Appendix Visitor of the UK’s Immigration Rules.
+This is a list of more than 100 countries in alphabetical order, from Afghanistan to Zimbabwe.
+From 11 November 2025, Palestinian nationals holding a Palestinian Authority or Palestinian Territory passport will also require a UK visit visa in advance of travel.

 What’s a non visa national?

-A non visa national is someone who doesn’t usually need a visa to visit the UK, provided their visit is for less than 6 months and the purpose of that visit falls within the activities permissible under the visitor rules, and that their country of nationality is not included on the list of visa nationals.
+A non-visa national is someone who does not usually need a visa to visit the UK, provided their visit is for less than 6 months and the purpose of that visit falls within the activities permissible under the visitor rules, and that their country of nationality is not included on the list of visa nationals.
+Many non-visa nationals are now required to obtain an Electronic Travel Authorisation (ETA) before travelling to the UK.

 What countries need a visa to enter the UK?